Once you have created and populated your migration project, MigrationWiz provides five migration options.

-- Trial migrations migrate only up to five items in each folder, and items up to only 10MB in size.
+- Trial migrations migrate only up to ten items in each folder, and up to a total of 10MB of data.

-A Pre-Stage Migration pre-fills a Destination mailbox with mail only migrated items, as defined by the Pre-Stage Migration settings chosen.
+- Pre-Stage Migration: A Pre-Stage Migration pre-fills a Destination mailbox with mail only migrated items, as defined by the Pre-Stage Migration settings selected.
 A Pre-Stage Migration is typically part of a multi-pass migration strategy.
-It occurs before the MX record cutover, and is a great way to pre-fill the majority of the end users' data into their future Destination mailboxes while they are still using their old email system.
-It has no impact on the end users, and is a highly recommended strategy to follow since the majority of data is migrated over prior to MX record cutover.
-Typically only mail items older than three months are included in the Pre-Stage Migration, because these items are unlikely to change.
+It occurs before the MX record cutover and is a great way to pre-fill the majority of the end users' data into their future Destination mailboxes while they are still using their old email system.
+It has no impact on the end users and is a highly recommended strategy to follow since the majority of data is migrated over prior to MX record cutover.
+Typically only mail items older than three months are included in the Pre-Stage Migration because these items are unlikely to change.

-Deleted at the Source: The Destination will keep containing these deleted items.
-We cannot propagate deletes (e.g., if an item is archived at the Source, it will look like a delete and we can’t delete the item at the Destination).
+- Deleted at the Source: The Destination will keep containing these deleted items.
+We cannot propagate deletes (e.g., if an item is archived at the Source, it will look like a delete and we can not delete the item at the Destination).

 - Second pass (Full or Delta): Migrate all items, with no date filters.
 This pass is performed after the TTL expires.